 - Gluten-free hot cereal, store-bought: I’ve tried a few, some are better than others.
 I measure out the quantity we need (usually 1 cup each) and store it in separate ziplock bags (one bag for each morning).
 We usually prepare the portion with water (not great, I know).
 In colder climates, you could take milk but we’ve never bothered.
 I try to add 1/2 banana to the cooked cereal, just to add a bit more flavour and substance.

 - Bob’s Red Mill Mighty Tasty Hot Cereal is a bit gritty and not particularly tasty but it’s also probably the densest.
 You may be able to get Bob’s Red Mill products at Coles Supermarket but if not, most health food stores will have various Bob’s Red Mill products.

 - Bob’s Red Mill Creamy Buckwheat Hot Cereal is another, though fairly bland, option.
-I don’t mind it, especially with cinnamon and some banana.
+I don’t love it but it’s edible, especially with cinnamon and some banana.

 - Orgran’s Quinoa Porridge is individually packed (‘meh’) and can get a bit mushy but it’s an alternative to corn-based hot cereal.